 ADA LOVELACE DAY

-On Thursday, 6 October 2022, the Kindness Studio is hosting an event to commemorate Ada Lovelace.
+The Kindness Studio is hosting an event to commemorate Ada Lovelace.
 Ada Lovelace, a 19th century mathematics, and computer science pioneer is celebrated globally as a role model for women in science, technology, engineering, and mathematics (STEM).
 In March 2022, a statue of Ada Lovelace was unveiled by St Edward in Millbank Quarter at the City of Westminster.

 The studio has paired up with the Alan Turing Institute and St Edward to celebrate Ada Lovelace day and discuss how the sculpture will elevate woman progressing in STEM.